 Get stuck in for Volunteers' Week

 We’re lucky enough to have over 60,000 fantastic volunteers, who lend their time and provide vital support for the work we do.
-From costumed interpreters to wildlife surveyors and room guides to beekeepers, this Volunteers' Week (1 – 7 June) we’re celebrating every single person who help us to care for hundreds of special places all across the country.
+From costumed interpreters to wildlife surveyors and room guides to beekeepers, this Volunteers' Week (1–7 June 2019) we’re celebrating every single person who helps us to care for hundreds of special places all across the country.

 If you’ve ever been tempted to try volunteering for yourself, then this week could also be the perfect opportunity for you to have a go.
 We’re offering several ‘taster days’ throughout the week, so you can help to improve habitat diversity with a bit of ‘bracken bashing’, enjoy the fresh sea air with your family on a beach clean, or help to conserve the Trust’s historic collections.